Time-Invariant Feedback Strategies Do Not Increase Capacity of AGN Channels Driven by Stable and Certain Unstable Autoregressive Noise: New Formulas of Capacity of AGN Channels Driven by Stable and Unstable AR Noise and Generalized Riccati Equations

 \section{New Formulas of Capacity of AGN Channels Driven by Stable and Unstable AR$(c)$ Noise and Generalized Riccati Equations}

-In this section we derive a closed form formulae for feedback capacity $C^{\infty}(\kappa,v_0)$, defined by (\ref{inter}), and lower bounds on capacity without feedback $C^{\infty,nfb}(\kappa,v_0)$, defined by (\ref{inter_nfb}), of AGN channels driven by AR$(c)$, stable and unstable noise, when channel input strategies or distributions are time-invariant.
-This section includes material on basic properties of generalized DREs, AREs, and definitions and implications of the notions of detectability and stabilizability, which are discussed in Section~\ref{prel_ric}.\\ Throughout this section, we proceed with caution, to ensure our analysis is precise, the various technical issues are brought out, and the conditions based on which we derive our results, are clearly stated.
+In this section we derive a closed form formula for feedback capacity $C^{\infty}(\kappa,v_0)$, defined by (\ref{inter}), and lower bounds on capacity without feedback $C^{\infty,nfb}(\kappa,v_0)$, defined by (\ref{inter_nfb}), of AGN channels driven by AR$(c)$, stable and unstable noise, when channel input strategies or distributions are time-invariant.
+This section includes material on basic properties of generalized DREs, AREs, and definitions and implications of the notions of detectability and stabilizability, which are discussed in Section~\ref{prel_ric}.